nechodom/Discount-on-cheapest-product/README.md

 ![Settings Page](https://i.imgur.com/CSLYLWI.png)

 ## Changelog

+### 1.3
+- Added option to customize the discount text.

 ### 1.2
 - Added option to set the minimum number of products required to activate the discount.